knkarthick/eICU_Benchmark_Old/Readme.md

 ## How to run each experiment
 The experiments are divided into two scripts.
 In the both scripts there are arguments related to task, numerical, categorical, artificial neural networks, one-hot encoding, and mortality window data.
 Those arguments can be provided as binary and for mortality window we consider the first 24 and 48 hours of the admission data.

-The baseline experiments can be ran by running python baseline.py --args
+The baseline experiments can be run by running python baseline.py --args

-The LSTM experiments can be ran by running python train.py --args
+The LSTM experiments can be run by running python train.py --args

-## Motivation